SimoneSmyth56/MyAssignmentsPortfolio/README.md

 [View Project Website](http://simone-portfolio.infinityfreeapp.com/?i=1) Right click to open in new tab

 ## Sales & Inventory System
-An application for managing inventory, sales, and returns for CTU Tech's central warehouse and its four retail shops across the country.

 - **Technologies Used**: Python
-- **Features**:
-- Inventory tracking
-  * Sales management
-  * Return processing
-  * Shop management

 ### Project Overview
-As a developer at CTU Tech, I was tasked with creating an inventory management system to streamline operations across the company's four retail locations, all supplied by a central warehouse.
+Create an inventory management system to streamline inventory, sales, and returns for CTU Tech's central warehouse and its four retail shops across the country.

 **Requirements**
 - Project Structure: